European Open Source for Europe’s Next-Gen Edge Cloud

 🇪🇺 Relevant Initiatives

-Launched by the European Commission in December 2021 under the sponsorship of Commissioner Breton, the European Alliance for Industrial Data, Edge and Cloud has the objectives of strengthening the position of the EU industry on cloud and edge technologies.
+Launched by the European Commission in 2021 under the direct sponsorship of Commissioner Breton, the European Alliance for Industrial Data, Edge and Cloud fosters collaboration between EU industry and Member States on cloud and edge technologies.

 🇪🇺 Infrastructure Providers